 The Concurrent Enrollment Program (CEP) at Alexandria Technical & Community College serves high school students, teachers, and schools by increasing access to college learning and experiences while supporting excellence in instruction and technology and building high school-college connections.
 Through the college's CEP, high school students are able to take college courses from their own high school without requiring travel or tuition of the students.

 Many high schools offer courses through concurrent enrollment, allowing students to take college courses taught by qualified high school teachers without having to leave the high school.
 Under certain circumstances, students in 9th or 10th grade may also be allowed to take concurrent enrollment courses.

 If you are interested in Post-Secondary Enrollment Options (PSEO) or concurrent enrollment, talk to your high school guidance counselor and the college’s PSEO Department or go to www.alextech.edu/pseo.
 Check with your school district and college for specific deadline dates.

 - Earn transferable college credit with high school peers

 - Reduce the overall cost of a college education

 - Develop college-level learning skills

-- Get a jump start on post secondary studies that allows for greater flexibility in college
+- Get a jump start on post-secondary studies allowing for greater flexibility in college

-- Receive all benefits offered to ATCC students: college email, access to learning resources, access to campus facilities, and student life programs
+- Receive all benefits offered to ATCC students: college email, access to learning resources, and access to campus facilities

-- Develop professional relationships and sharing ideas and techniques with CEP instructors and college faculty
+- Develop professional relationships and sharing ideas and techniques with college faculty

 - Re-energize through partnerships with other motivated educators